 Things to Check Before Force Restart

 For the sake of the data from your work-in-progress activities, force restarting your Mac should be your last resort.
 Force restart, in some rare cases, can result in file corruption in your macOS.
 Force restarting your Mac while updating software could also lead to corrupting your Mac’s operating system installation.
+That’s why you should always check for solutions on the internet first, where you can find the right instruction manual and maybe fix your problem without restarting your Mac.
 However, force restarting can be useful for situations where Mac won’t restart.

 In your normal circumstances, shutting down your Mac is the best option via your Apple Menu and selecting the ‘Shut Down’ option.
 This is a safer option to shut down your Mac while finishing pending updates.
 In the cases where your Mac is not shutting down normally, you can use the following steps to reduce the risk of data loss.